Zane2b2t/GrassWare.win/README.md

 ## Installing

 1. Download the latest version of [Minecraft Forge](https://maven.minecraftforge.net/net/minecraftforge/forge/1.12.2-14.23.5.2860/forge-1.12.2-14.23.5.2860-installer.jar) for the corresponding
-Quantum Minecraft version (1.12.2).
+GrassWare.win Minecraft version (1.12.2).
-2. Download the latest Quantum build by going to the [releases](https://github.com/MrBubblegum/quantum-continued-continued/releases) section.
+2. Download the latest GrassWare.win build by going to the [releases]https://github.com/Zane2b2t/GrassWare.win/releases) section.
 Do NOT install the jar that contains `sources`.
 That one contains the source code and isn't compiled.
-3. Place the Quantum jar into the `.minecraft/mods/` directory.
+3. Place the GrassWare.win jar into the `.minecraft/mods/` directory.
 If you want to organize by Minecraft version, you can place it under `.minecraft/mods/{mc.version}` where `mc.version` is the version of Minecraft running (ex: `.minecraft/mods/1.12.2`).
 NOTE: This is will not work for 1.13+ version!
 You can only put the mod jar in the `/mods` folder!
 4. Launch Minecraft using the Forge profile.
-Quantum should now be loaded.
+GrassWare.win should now be loaded.

 <p align="center">
 Thanks @Rat2b2t for the amazing readme!!!!!1